vanhauser-thc/thc-hydra/README.md

 If you want to attack IPv6 addresses, you must add the "-6" command line option.
 All attacks are then IPv6 only!

-If you want to supply your targets via a text file, you can not use the :// notation but use the old style and just supply the protocol (and module options): hydra [some command line options] -M targets.txt ftp You can supply also port for each target entry by adding ":<port>" after a target entry in the file, e.g.:
+If you want to supply your targets via a text file, you can not use the:// notation but use the old style and just supply the protocol (and module options): hydra [some command line options] -M targets.txt ftp You can supply also the port for each target entry by adding ":<port>" after a target entry in the file, e.g.:

 ```